ebeneliason/easy-pattern/README.md

 ![Waterfall Example Zoomed](images/waterfall-100@3x.gif)
 ![Waterfall Over Image Example Zoomed](images/waterfall-pattern-over-image@3x.gif)

-Consider how this could be used in conjunction with the provided ["waves"](#waves) example, or any patterns you create yourself.
+Consider how you might use this with the provided ["waves"](#waves) example, or any patterns you create yourself.

 **Demo Swatch Name:** `waterfall`